 Suriname Information - Page 2

 British colonists settled in Suriname in the first half of the seventeenth century.
-In 1667, the English exchanged their colony in Suriname for the Dutch possession of New Amsterdam (later called New York).

 The 1980s saw coups and civil war.
 Following a military coup in 1990, the country returned to civilian government.

 The services sector accounts for the greatest percentage of Suriname's Gross Domestic Product (GDP).

 Bauxite, discovered in the early twentieth century, has been an important contributor to Suriname's economy.

 Other industries are gold mining, oil, timber, fishing and food processing.

 Agricultural products include bananas, coconuts, palm kernels, plantains, peanuts and rice.
 However, the state-owned banana company closed in 2002.